cosmos/sdk-tutorials/academy/ibc/ica.md

 In this section, you will learn more about:

-* Host chains and controller chains
+* Hosting chains and controller chains
-* See ICA module code
+* ICA module code
 * The authentication module

 </HighlightBox>

-Another application module [implemented in the IBC-go](https://github.com/cosmos/ibc-go/tree/main/docs/apps/interchain-accounts) repository is the [Interchain Accounts(ICS-27)](https://github.com/cosmos/ibc/blob/master/spec/app/ics-027-interchain-accounts/README.md).
+Another application module [implemented in the IBC-Go](https://github.com/cosmos/ibc-go/tree/main/docs/apps/interchain-accounts) repository are [Interchain Accounts (ICS-27)](https://github.com/cosmos/ibc/blob/master/spec/app/ics-027-interchain-accounts/README.md).

 ![ICA Overview](/academy/ibc/images/icaoverview.png)

-**Host Chain**: the chain where the interchain account is registered.
+**Host Chain:** the chain where the interchain account is registered.
 The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) which the interchain account will execute.

-**Controller Chain**: the chain that registers and controls an account on a host chain.
+**Controller Chain:** the chain that registers and controls an account on a host chain.
 The controller chain sends IBC packets to the host chain to control the account.
 A controller chain must have at least one interchain accounts authentication module in order to act as a controller chain.

 <HighlightBox type="info">